-New Jersey Audubon staffs and facilitates two successful coalitions, the NJ Keep It Green Coalition and the Coalition for the Delaware River Watershed, which combined represent over 300 organizations committed to protecting the natural resources of this region.
+New Jersey Audubon staffs and facilitates the NJ Keep It Green Coalition which represent many organizations committed to protecting the natural resources of New Jersey.
 Through coalition-building around “big tent” ideas and identifying partners in federal, state, and local government, we ensure that conservation is given greater consideration by our decision makers.

 About NJ Keep It Green